APPLY NOW FOR FALL JOBS

 APPLY NOW

-• Attends staff meetings Mondays and Thursdays at 5:45 unless there is a conflict with a class and the editor-in-chief approves the absence in advance.
+• Attends staff meetings Mondays at 7 and Thursdays at 5:45 unless there is a conflict with a class and the editor-in-chief approves the absence in advance.
 Beacon staffers are strongly discouraged from registering for classes that meet during those times.

 • Monitors visual and audio elements to ensure there’s no copyright infringement

-• Coaches photographers and videographers to ensure high journalistic and aesthetic standards
+• Coaches photographers and videographers to ensure high journalistic and aesthetic standards.

 • Facilitates closed captioning on all posted videos.

-• Encourages and executes innovation in multimedia storytelling
+• Encourages and executes innovation in multimedia storytelling.

-• Advises Community Engagement Editor on Instagram to ensure posts are frequent, creative, and effective
+• Advises Community Engagement Editor on Instagram to ensure posts are frequent, creative, and effective.

-• Updates “multimedia elements on the website as directed by Editor-in-Chief
+• Updates multimedia elements on the website as directed by Editor-in-Chief.

-• In collaboration with section editors, keeps visual assignments updated on assignment “budget” (Google Doc)
+• In collaboration with section editors, keeps visual assignments updated on assignment budget (Google Doc).

-• Coaches, critiques, and encourages photographers and video journalists
+• Coaches, critiques, and encourages photographers and video journalists.

-• Strategizes feature coverage in collaboration with Living Editor
+• Strategizes feature coverage in collaboration with Living Editor.

-• Supervises check out/check-in of the photo, video, and audio equipment
+• Supervises check out/check-in of the photo, video, and audio equipment.

-• Contributes two story ideas each week
+• Contributes two story ideas each week.

-• Takes photos and videos as assigned
+• Takes photos and videos as assigned.

 • Understands photojournalism (telling a story with photos and/or video)